Guest Behaviour, Safety and Security Policy

 Check-in details will be sent to you with your final documents, before the departure date.

 In order to facilitate the embarkation process and the processing of your boarding documents, all guests are requested to complete the online check in process before travelling to their embarkation point.
+Check-in through our website will be available until [INSERT].

 All guests must be checked in and on board the vessel no later than one hour prior to the departure time noted on their booking documents or they may not be permitted to go on board.
 Any late-arriving guest may join the vessel at an approved port of call in the scheduled itinerary.